Your Florida Consumer Rights

 Fla.
 Stat. §501.160Key takeaway

-During a declared state of emergency, it is illegal under Florida law to charge a price for essential services (including home repair and restoration) that grossly exceeds the average price charged during the 30-day period before the declaration.
+The statute (Fla.
+Stat. §501.160): During a declared state of emergency, it is unlawful under Florida law to charge a price for essential services (including home repair and restoration) that grossly exceeds the average price charged during the 30-day period before the declaration.

-How HALOFIX enforces this: When an emergency is declared, we automatically snapshot all service prices.
-Hero pricing is frozen at pre-emergency baselines.
+HALOFIX platform policy: When an emergency is declared, we automatically snapshot all service prices.
+As a stricter platform policy, Hero pricing is frozen at pre-emergency baselines (no increase permitted on the platform, even within the statute's “grossly exceeds” tolerance).
 Any attempt to charge above these baselines is blocked by the platform and triggers an immediate compliance review.

-A red Emergency Mode banner appears at the top of HALOFIX during declared emergencies, confirming that all pricing is frozen per Florida Statute §501.160.
+A red Emergency Mode banner appears at the top of HALOFIX during declared emergencies, confirming that all platform pricing is frozen per HALOFIX policy and Florida Statute §501.160.

-Violations are a second-degree misdemeanor for first offense and a first-degree misdemeanor for subsequent violations.
+Statutory penalties: Violations of §501.160 are a second-degree misdemeanor for a first offense and a first-degree misdemeanor for subsequent violations.
 Report violations to the Florida Attorney General's Price Gouging Hotline: 1-866-9NO-SCAM.

 Right to Licensed Heroes